TamarLabs/ReDe/Commands.md

 *Time Complexity: O(1)*

-Pull the element corrisponding with `element_id` and remove it from the dehydrator before it expires.
+Pull the element corresponding with `element_id` and remove it from the dehydrator before it expires.

 ***Return Value***